Local Working Groups

 The Local Working Group should meet at least once each year at a time and place designated by the Chairperson, unless otherwise agreed to by the members of the Local Working Group.
 Other meetings may be held at the discretion of the Chairperson.
 Meetings will be called by the Chairperson whenever it is determined that there is business that should be brought before the Local Working Group.

-See Schedule of meetings and 2014 Announcement
+See Schedule of Meetings and Public Announcement

 Local Working Group meetings are open to the public.
 Public notice of Local Working Group meetings should be provided at least 14 calendar days prior to the meeting.
 Notification will need to exceed the 14 calendar-day minimum where State open meeting laws exist and require a longer notification period.
 The minimum 14 calendar-day notice requirement may be waived in the case of exceptional conditions, as determined by the Chairperson or NRCS District Conservationist (or Designated Conservationist).
 The public notice of Local Working Group meetings will include the time, place, and agenda items for the meeting.